SomeGuyCalledBru/same-old-boring-crypto-sniper/README.md

 The title is enough of an explanation for what it is, I won't delve deeper in that.

-## How to run it?
+## How do you run it?
 After installing the necessary libraries(web3, pyperclip, webbrowser, flask), run main.py.
-It will open a browser window where you can do your stuff.
+It will open a browser window where you can do your stuff.\
 Make sure TCP port 9545 is free on loopback.

-## What networks/chains are possible?
+## Which networks/chains are supported?
 ```
 Network -> DEx
 ropsten: uniswap